Polyhedral Horofunction Compactification as a Polyhedral Ball: Preliminaries

 \subsection{The maps $h_{E,p}$}

-In this section we introduce real-valued functions on $X$ which will later turn out to be the horofunctions of $X$ with respect to our norm $\norm$.
-For every proper face $E \subset \Bo$ and every $p \in V(E^\circ)^\bot$ we define the function
+We are now prepared to introduce real-valued functions \(h_{E,p}\)on $X$, which will later turn out to be the horofunctions of $X$ with respect to our norm $\normm$.
+For every proper face $E \subset \Bo$ and every point $p \in V(E^\circ)^\bot$ we define the function

-We could also take $p \in X$ to define $h_{E,p}$.
-But the following lemma shows that only the part in $\Fbot$ makes a contribution to $h_{E,p}$.
+We could also take $p \in X$ to define $h_{E,p}$, but the following lemma shows that this restriction gives us uniqueness since only the part in $V(E^\circ)^\bot$ contributes to $h_{E,p}$:

 \begin{lem} Let $E \subset \Bo$ be a face and $F \subset B$ its dual.
 Then for all $p, y \in X$